ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 # PRICE FEED IMPLEMENTATION

-For the creation of the R3 token, it is desired that the DVM return either the 30 day median annualised rate, or a 2-hour TWAP on the market price of R3.
+For the creation of the R3 token, it is desired that the DVM return either the 30-day median annualized rate, or a 2-hour TWAP on the market price of R3.
 The type of price that the DVM will return is dependent on the timestamp the price request is made at.
-This timestamp is the expiry timestamp of the contract that is intended to use this price identifier, so the TWAP calculation is used pre-expiry and the closing index value of R3 calculation is used at expiry.
+This timestamp is the expiry timestamp of the contract that is intended to use this price identifier, so the TWAP calculation is used pre-expiry and the closing index value of the R3 calculation is used at expiry.

 This is very similar to the uGAS token and this design is outlined in [UMIP 22](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-22.md).